python/importlib_resources/README.md

                 pass
 ```

-If *module_name* has not been imported yet then it will be as a
+If *package* is an actual package, it is used directly.
+Otherwise the
+argument is used in calling `importlib.import_module()`.
+The found
-side-effect of the call.
-The specified module is expected to be a
-package, otherwise `TypeError` is raised.
-The module is expected to
+package is expected to be an actual package, otherwise `TypeError` is
-have a loader specified on `__spec__.loader` which
+raised.

-For the *file_name* argument, it is expected to be only a file name with
+For the *file_name* argument, it is expected to be only a file name
-no other path parts.
-If any parts beyond a file name are found, a `ValueError`
+with no other path parts.
+If any parts beyond a file name are found, a
-will be raised.
-The expectation is that all data files will exist within
+`ValueError` will be raised.
+The expectation is that all data files
-a directory that can be imported by Python as a package.
+will exist within a directory that can be imported by Python as a
+package.

-All functions raise `FileNotFoundError` if the resource does not exist.
+All functions raise `FileNotFoundError` if the resource does not exist
+or cannot be found.

 # Open Issues